Or maybe we should say, “where you don’t want your employer brand meeting your ATS?”

 It’s critical to keep your ATS and your recruitment marketing systems in sync.
 If they aren’t integrated on the back end, you may have to develop a workflow that your team can follow to ensure this happens.
 Why is this so important?

-Think about this, how much time and budget is lost when you create a killer recruitment marketing campaign around an opening, only to find out it was filled last week?
+Think about this, how much time and budget are lost when you create a killer recruitment marketing campaign around an opening, only to find out it was filled last week?

 Or if an opening is added to the ATS, but you don’t know about it and find yourself confused when a candidate asks about it online?